govau/service-manual/README.md

 ## Metadata

 Metadata can be stored on pages within the `index.yml` file.
+All fields except for `pagetitle` are optional.

 **Fields**
 - `pagetitle (string required)`